-The International Fellows Network (IFN) currently comprises over 1,200 international members representing current fellows and alumni from more than 100 different fellowship organizations.
+ProFellow’s International Fellows Network (IFN) has over 1,600 international members representing current fellows and alumni from more than 100 different fellowship organizations.
 Our aim is to connect people who are working on exceptional projects, research and enterprises.
 The network promotes professional networking and collaborative projects, and facilitates introductions among members for information on job opportunities, graduate school programs, awards and identification of host institutions for research.

 The IFN holds regular events, including our small group Esteemed Fellows Dinners, in San Francisco, Washington, DC, New York City and Berlin, Germany.
 Our dinners bring together cross-disciplinary groups of leaders to share experiences, ideas and contacts over a social meal.